RipcordSoftware/hvk8scluster/src/hyper-v/README.md

 > When you open Ubuntu you will need to change the working directory to the Windows directory where this repository is cloned.
 > The Windows file system is mapped into the Ubuntu file system under the path `/mnt/c/`, from there you can navigate to the
 > correct repository directory.

+## Hyper-V Switch
+The Kubernetes nodes require a dedicated [subnet](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-switch-for-hyper-v-virtual-machines) in Hyper-V. The script `install-k8s-nat.ps1` will create the switch and the network.
+The script should be run as an administrator.

+## DHCP/DNS VM
+The first VM that should be created is the DHCP/DNS VM, run the `install-dhcp-dns-vm.ps1` script as Administrator.
+This VM manages the control and node IP addresses of the cluster.

+## Cluster
+The `install-k8s-cluster.ps1` script creates the Kubernetes cluster.
+It requires both the switch and DHCP/DNS scripts to have run successfully.